Kolbie5874/starfy4-translation-overlay/README.md

 Other Worlds: Not yet translated

-I will update this project as I continue my playthrough of Starfy 4, hoping for a near-complete translation in the coming months
+I will update this project as I continue my playthrough of Starfy 4, hoping for a near-complete translation in the coming months.
+I'm trying my best to stick to weekly releases of worlds.

 ---